-I can’t tell you how many tasks are overdue, how many things are on my plate to get out, and how many balls are on my side of the court that are holding initiatives in my business up.
+I can’t tell you how many of my tasks are overdue.
+You wouldn’t believe how many things are on my plate to get out.
+I’m not even sure how many balls are on my side of the court that are holding initiatives in my business up.

 I have campaigns to launch, client deadlines to meet, new business opportunities to create plans for, and prospects to follow up with.